Baby's Day Out: Year-end lists

-Popularity in India and remakes
+International reception

-The film was popular in India.
+Baby's Day Out was a popular film in South Asia.
 The owner of a large Kolkata theater told Roger Ebert in 1999 that it was the most successful film at his theater, running full for more than 17 weeks.
-It was remade in Telugu in 1995 under the title Sisindri, in Hindi as Ek Phool Teen Kante in 1997, the Telugu version was then remade in Malayalam in 1999 as James Bond.
-In Sri Lanka 2002, the Sinhalese version was titled Onna Babo.
+It was remade in Telugu in 1995 as Sisindri, in Hindi as Ek Phool Teen Kante in 1997, in Malayalam in 1999 as James Bond, and in Sinhalese as Onna Babo in 2002.

-Remakes

 Cancelled video game

 A video game adaptation of the film was planned, completed and slated to be released on Super Nintendo Entertainment System, Sega Genesis, and Game Boy in October 1994, but was canceled shortly before release.
 Instead of playing as Bink, the player would have controlled his guardian angel in order to guide him to safety in the vein of Pac-Man 2: The New Adventures.
 Despite its cancellation, an advertisement for the game is included on the film's VHS release.
-Two prototypes of the Genesis port have surfaced online in subsequent years.
+Two prototypes of the Sega Genesis port have surfaced online in subsequent years, but the GameBoy and Super NES versions are still lost for now.